tjheckler/Helpdesk/README.md

  * Make Inventory Searchable for Tickets Computer Name/Asset Tag
  * Put roles into separate Table as User, HelpDesk, Technician, Admin

- # In the db folder is a readme.txt file you must see to user the program.
+ # In the db folder is a readme.txt file you must see to use the program.

  Enjoy my Help Desk web app!